-- 3. Click the + button at the bottom of the window and follow the steps to create a new account.
-Choose IMAP for the account type.
-For the server and login, enter the information that you noted for the POP account.
-(Note: some providers use a different incoming mail server name for IMAP.)
-Put "IMAP" at the end of the description so that you can tell this account apart from the old one. - 4.
-You should now be able to check for mail, and Mail will be using IMAP instead of POP.
+- 4. You should now be able to check for mail, and Mail will be using IMAP instead of POP.
 There will be two sets of mailboxes (Inbox, Sent, etc.) in the main window.
-If desired, you can go to each of these mailboxes and drag the messages from the old mailboxes to the IMAP ones.
-Otherwise, the old messages will be hidden when you disable the POP account. - 5.
+If desired, you can go to each of these mailboxes and Option-drag the messages from the old mailboxes to the IMAP ones.
+Holding down the Option key when dragging the messages will cause Mail to copy the messages to the IMAP server.
+Your original messages will remain in the POP mailboxes on your Mac in case something goes wrong. - 5.
 Go back to Mail's Preferences window, click on the POP account, and click the Advanced tab.
 Then uncheck Enable this account.
 You will be using the new IMAP account instead, although the old POP settings, and any messages that you didn't transfer to the IMAP mailboxes, will still be available should you want to go back to the old setup. - 6.
 On your iOS device, tap on Settings ▷ Mail, Contacts, Calendars.
 For each of your accounts, tap on the account name.
 At the top of the account settings it should say IMAP or Exchange.
 If it says POP, you will need to deactivate that account on the iPhone (by sliding the switch next to the Mail setting) and then choose Add Account to re-add your account as IMAP or Exchange.

-3.13.2 Recommended Mail Hosts
+3.14.2 Recommended Mail Hosts